 - a number of paging occasions associated with the number of PDCCH monitoring occasions for DCI format 2_7, NPOPEI, by PONumPerPEI

 A paging indication field of DCI format 2_7 includes NPOPEI segments of K bits, where K=NSGPO if NSGPO>0 and K=1 if NSGPO is not provided or NSGPO=0.
 For a subgroup index iSG, 0≤iSG<K, a UE determines a value for the iPO⋅K+iSG bit in the paging indication field, where iPO=UE_IDmodN⋅NS+iSmodNPOPEI is a paging occasion index, and UE_ID, N, NS, and iS are defined in [17, TS 38.304].
 When the value is '1', the UE monitors a paging occasion determined according to [17, TS 38.304]; otherwise, the UE is not required to monitor the paging occasion.

+If NPOPEI<NS, the number of symbols from the start of the frame to the start of the first PDCCH monitoring occasion for DCI format 2_7 that is associated with paging occasion index iPO is the iSNPOPEI+1-th value from the NSNPOPEI values provided by firstPDCCH-MonitoringOccasionOfPEI-O.

 10.4B Indication of TRS resources

 A UE in RRC_IDLE state or RRC_INACTIVE state can be provided by TRS-ResourceSetConfig a set of TRS occasions [6, TS 38.214].
-If TRS-ResourceSetConfig is provided, a DCI format 2_7 with CRC scrambled by RNTI or a DCI format 1_0 with CRC scrambled by P-RNTI includes a TRS availability indication field [4, TS 38.212] that provides a bitmap to groups of TRS resource sets where the configuration of each TRS resource set includes an association to a bit of the bitmap.
+If TRS-ResourceSetConfig is provided, a DCI format 2_7 or a DCI format 1_0 with CRC scrambled by P-RNTI includes a TRS availability indication field [4, TS 38.212] that provides a bitmap to groups of TRS resource sets where the configuration of each TRS resource set includes an association to a bit of the bitmap.
 The UE can be additionally provided a multiple, by validityDuration, for a number of frames provided by defaultPagingCycle for TRS resource sets with indicated presence; if validityDuration is not provided, the multiple is equal to 2.

-A value of '1' for the bitmap indicates presence of associated TRS resource sets for the multiple of the number of frames, starting from a SFN determined from SFN+PF_offsetmodT=0 [17, TS 38.304] that corresponds to the frame that includes a PDCCH providing the DCI format 2_7 or the DCI format 1_0 with the TRS availability indication field indicating the TRS resource sets, where T is provided by defaultPagingCycle.
+A value of '1' for a bit of the bitmap indicates presence of associated TRS resource sets for the multiple of the number of frames, starting from a SFN determined from SFN+PF_offsetmodT=0 [17, TS 38.304] that corresponds to the frame that includes a PDCCH providing the DCI format 2_7, or the DCI format 1_0 with CRC scrambled by P-RNTI, with the TRS availability indication field indicating the TRS resource sets, where T is provided by defaultPagingCycle.
+A value of '0' for a bit of the bitmap is ignored by the UE.
+A UE can receive first and second PDCCHs that provide DCI format 2_7 or DCI format 1_0 with CRC scrambled by P-RNTI that indicate presence of TRS resource sets for the multiple of the number of frames, where the second PDCCH reception after the first PDCCH reception by a time that is smaller than the multiple of the number of frames.

 *** Unchanged text is omitted ***